zrcheng1991/redfish-firmware-update-tool/README.md

 # Redfish Firmware Update Tool

-This is a tool to publish firmware to OpenBMC for firmware updates via Redfish's Restful API.
+This is a tool for posting firmware to OpenBMC for firmware updates via Redfish's Restful API.

 ## Table of Contents
 - [Release Note](#release-note)